High-Precision Winding Testing with a New Type of Impulse Winding Tester

-This article features Hioki’s Impulse Winding Tester ST4030A along with examples of actual measurement with ST4030A comparison to the conventional approach.
+This article introduces the characteristics of Hioki’s Impulse Winding Tester ST4030A along with examples of actual measurement.

 An Innovative Method for Evaluating Winding Reliability Using Characteristic Distribution of LC and RC